Skip to main content

 The Big Switch Off

-From 2025 calls will be delivered over the internet using VoIP (Voice over Internet Protocol) services rather than old fashioned” dial tone” services that are currently most commonplace.
+From 2025, the vast majority of calls will be delivered over the internet using VoIP (Voice over Internet Protocol) services rather than old fashioned” dial tone” services that are currently most commonplace.

 The Big Switch Off timeline